Sam Rosen (sportscaster): Other broadcasting areas

 While still in college Rosen worked in the news department at WINS.

-Prior to taking the Rangers play-by-play job in 1984, Rosen also served as a studio host for New York Knicks basketball telecasts on MSG.
+Before taking the Rangers play-by-play job in 1984, Rosen also served as a studio host for New York Knicks basketball telecasts on MSG.
 By 1975, he was a full-time sportscaster for United Press International's 1000-station radio network ("UPI Audio") and was appointed its Sports Director in 1979.
 He not only worked a daily morning shift beginning with a 5:45 AM sportscast, but also assigned coverage by UPI's stringers at games in every city with a major league sports franchise, and supervised two junior sportscasters.
-The first hire he had a hand in was of a 20-year old with no previous full-time professional experience, named Keith Olbermann.
+The first hire he had a hand in was a 20-year-old with no previous full-time professional experience, named Keith Olbermann.

 While at UPI, Rosen traveled to and covered most major sporting events, from the Super Bowl to the World Series.
-He and Olbermann covered the 1980 Winter Olympics for UPI, and between them reported all the breaking news coverage and produced a half-hour special report, when Yankees catcher and captain Thurman Munson was killed in a plane crash in August, 1979.
+The duo covered the 1980 Winter Olympics for UPI, and between them reported all the breaking news coverage and produced a half-hour special report, when Yankees catcher and captain Thurman Munson was killed in a plane crash in August 1979.
 Even though the UPI position was a full-time responsibility, while he held it Rosen continued his other part-time positions: back-up voice of the Rangers and Knicks on radio and television, Cosmos soccer play-by-play announcer and weekend news anchor on WNEW-AM radio, and spot television boxing assignments for ESPN and USA Network.
 Olbermann claimed that when he worked for him Rosen held as many as 11 different jobs, while Rosen says he didn't think it was that many but admitted he worked so often that he could easily have forgotten some of them.
 He left UPI in 1981 when his ESPN workload and compensation became a living wage by itself.

-Rosen was employed by ESPN from 1979 to 1988, calling a variety of sports for the network including hockey, college football, boxing, table tennis, Australian rules football, college baseball, collegiate wrestling and NASL soccer.
+Rosen was employed by ESPN from 1979 to 1988, calling a variety of sports for the network including non-Rangers hockey with Mickey Redmond, college football, boxing, table tennis, Australian rules football, college baseball, collegiate wrestling, and NASL soccer.